+The returned collection is a "live" collection, which means if you remove parts of a document that contain revisions, the deleted revisions will automatically disappear from this collection.

 Document.Revisions Property

 Gets a collection of revisions (tracked changes) that exist in this document.

-The returned collection is a "live" collection, which means if you remove parts of a document that contain revisions, the deleted revisions will automatically disappear from this collection.
+This line is for comments